Geometric inequalities, stability results and Kendall's problem in spherical space: Introduction

-We denote the spherical Lebesgue measure on $\BS^d$ by $\sigma_d$ and the surface area of the unit sphere by $\omega_{d+1}:=\sigma_d(\BS^d)$.
-Let $X$ be an isotropic Poisson point process on $\BS^d$.
-This means that $X$ can be viewed as a random collection of finitely many points in $\BS^d$ such that for any Borel set $A\subset \BS^d$ the random number $X(A)$ of points of $X$ in $A$ is Poisson distributed with Poisson parameter proportional to $\sigma_d(A)$.
-Then the {\em intensity measure} of $X$ equals $\BE[X(\cdot)]=\gamma_s\sigma_d(\cdot)$ for some $\gamma_s\geq0$.
-Henceforth, we always assume that the {\em intensity} $\gamma_s$ is finite and positive.
-From $X$ we obtain a spherical Poisson hyperplane tessellation by tessellating the unit sphere with the random codimension one subspaces $\{x^\perp:x\in X\}$, where $x^\perp$ denotes the orthogonal complement of $x$.
-We aim to show that the Crofton cell of such an isotropic spherical Poisson hyperplane tessellation, given a fixed lower bound for its spherical volume, converges to a spherical cap as $\gamma_s\rightarrow\infty$.
-Therefore, we have to quantify the deviation of $Z_0$ from a spherical cap.
-A functional $\vartheta:\overline{\cK}^d_s\rightarrow[0,\infty)$ is called a deviation functional for the class of spherical caps, if it is continuous and if $\vartheta(K)=0$ holds, for some $K\in\overline{\cK}^d_s$ with $\sigma_d(K)>0$, if and only if $K$ is a spherical cap.
-An example of such a deviation functional is the difference between spherical circumradius and spherical inradius of $K$ (we minimize over all suitable common centre points).
-Another example, denoted by $\Delta_2$, measures the deviation of the spherical radial function of $K$ with respect to a centre point) from its integral average in the $L^2$-sense and minimizes over all suitable centre points.
-A crucial tool in the probabilistic analysis of the asymptotic shape of the spherical Crofton cell of a spherical Poisson hyperplane tessellation is the use of general inequalities of isoperimetric type and stability improvements thereof, for size and hitting functionals in spherical space.
-While isoperimetric results for a variety of geometric functionals in Euclidean space have been the subject of numerous investigations (see \cite{Schneider14} for a detailed and profound exposition of geometric inequalities and \cite{BoeHug1,BoeHug2,BoeHugFod} for some recent stability results, applications and further references), much less is known in the spherical setting.
+We aim to show that, under appropriate assumptions, the shape of the Crofton cell $Z_0$, given a fixed positive lower bound for its spherical volume, converges to the shape of a spherical cap as $\gamma_s\rightarrow\infty$.
+In fact, as has been explained in our previous work in Euclidean space, such results on limit shapes follow from more general deviation results, which hold for any fixed intensity and quantify the deviation of the shape of $Z_0$ from the shape of a spherical cap.
+A functional $\vartheta:\overline{\cK}^d_s\rightarrow[0,\infty)$ is called a {\em deviation functional for the class of spherical caps}, if it is continuous and if $\vartheta(K)=0$ holds, for some $K\in\overline{\cK}^d_s$ with $\sigma_d(K)>0$, if and only if $K$ is a spherical cap (for precise definitions, see Section \ref{sec:genisop}).
+An example of such a deviation functional is the difference between spherical circumradius and the spherical inradius of $K$.
+Another example, denoted by $\Delta_2^*$, measures the deviation of the spherical radial function of $K$, with respect to a suitably chosen centre point, from its integral average in the $L^2$-sense.
+A crucial tool in the probabilistic analysis of the asymptotic shape of the spherical Crofton cell of a Poisson hypersphere tessellation is the use of general inequalities of isoperimetric type and stability improvements thereof, for {\em size and hitting functionals} in spherical space (explicit definitions are given in Section \ref{sec:genisop}).
+While isoperimetric results for a variety of geometric functionals in Euclidean space have been the subject of numerous investigations (see \cite{Schneider14} for a detailed and profound exposition of geometric inequalities and \cite{BoeHug1,BoeHug2,BoeHugFod,BoeHugFod2,BoeHugFod3} for some recent stability results, applications and further references), much less is known in the spherical setting.